GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/exportmodel.md

 __Cost__

-Exporting the model in Deployment mode means that you want to deploy this model to a production environment and start serving production images.
+Exporting the model in 'Deployment' mode means that you want to deploy this model to a production environment and start serving production images.
 This will incur service charges.
 In the Solutions Artifacts creation console you can see charges for different configurations.

 ![Artifact Registry cost](./images/artifact_registry_cost.png)